ajdiaz/timeline/man/tl-tutorial.7.md

 # CREATING OR CLONING ACCOUNT

 There two different ways to start to use Timeline.
-The first one is creating a new account, and the second one is cloning a previosly created one.
+The first one is creating a new account, and the second one is cloning a previously created one.

 In the following examples we will create a local account named *myaccount*.
 The name is how you can identify your account to manipulate it or in timeline display, but keep in mind that this name is only for you.

-## Creating new acccount
+## Creating new account

 This is recommended way to use if you own your git repository server.